 Timetables

-Just like in high school, you will have a timetable for each semester of university.
-In first year your timetables are already made for you.
-You can access your timetables in early July on ACORN, U of T’s student information service, and a hub for everything you need to manage your student life.
-A timetable provides the times, locations, and sections for the lectures (LEC), tutorials (TUT), and practicals (PRA) for each one of your courses throughout the week.
-Above is a sample first-year EngSci timetable from 2019.
+You’ll have a timetable for each semester of university.
+In first year, your timetables are made for you.
+You can access your timetables in late June on ACORN, U of T’s student information service and a hub for everything you need to manage your student life.
+Your timetable provides the times, locations, and sections for the lectures (LEC), tutorials (TUT), and practicals (PRA) for each of your courses throughout the week.
+Above is a sample first-year EngSci timetable from Fall 2025.
 You’ll see similarities with your timetable for the upcoming semester.

-Don’t worry if details such as room numbers haven’t shown up on your own timetable yet – they will be added before the start of classes.
-It is also typical to see timetable conflicts between courses early in the summer while the timetable is being finalized.
-We advise you to wait until mid-August to report any conflicts as they should be resolved before then.
+Don’t worry if details such as room numbers haven’t shown up on your own timetable yet – they’ll be added before the start of classes.
+It’s also typical to see timetable conflicts between courses early in the summer while the timetable’s being finalized.
+We advise you to wait at least until mid-August to report any conflicts to your academic advisors as they should be resolved before then.
 Also, make sure to check your timetables right before the first day of classes, as last-minute changes may occur.

 Reading Your Timetable

-Each colour in your timetable corresponds to a different course.
-For example, all ESC180 classes will be the same colour, while all ESC101 classes will be a different colour from ESC180, and so on.
-However, while the boxes are coloured the same, the text will be different.
-Each block will have either a “LEC,” “PRA” or “TUT,” followed by a number.
+Each colour in your timetable corresponds to a different course (e.g., all ESC180 class activities will be the same colour).
+However, the text will be different.
+Each block will have either a “LEC,” “PRA,” or “TUT,” followed by a number.

 Reading Locations

 The first two letters indicate the building code.
-For example, the code for the Galbraith building is GB, and that for the Bahen Centre is BA.
-To learn more about all of the buildings and their codes, check the Campus Buildings section of our blog.
+For example, the code for the Galbraith Building is GB.
+To learn more about all the buildings and their codes, check the Campus Buildings section of our blog.

-The three or four numbers indicate the room number in that building, with the first number indicating the floor the room is on.
-For example, GB144 is Room #144 on the first floor of the Galbraith Building, and BA2195 is Room #2195 on the second floor of the Bahen Centre.
+The three or four numbers indicate the room number itself, with the first number indicating the floor the room is on.
+For example, GB144 is room #144 on the first floor of the Galbraith Building, while BA2195 is room #2195 on the second floor of the Bahen Centre.
 If you’re having trouble locating any of the buildings for your classes, then check out this great interactive campus map.
+Toronto’s ClassFind is another great resource to find step-by-step directors to specific classrooms.

 Important Things to Note

-All your lectures, tutorials, practicals, and midterms in first year will be during the work week (Monday – Friday) from 9 AM – 6 PM.
-In your timetable, there will be a gap spanning a couple of hours during which midterms are scheduled; in the sample timetable above, this midterm timeslot was on Mondays and Thursdays from 9 AM – 11 AM (this may be different for your year).
+All your lectures, tutorials, practicals, and midterms in first year will be during the school week (Monday – Friday) from 9:00 AM – 7:00 PM.
+In your timetable, there will be two-hour gaps during which midterms will be scheduled; in the sample timetable above, this test block was on Mondays and Thursdays from 9:00 AM – 11:00 AM (this may be different for your year).

 Many of your back-to-back classes will be in different buildings.
-This may seem odd at first, but walking is an excellent healthy break between the long sitting times in lectures!
-The classes are also within reasonable walking distance, plus there’s U of T time, so you don’t always need to run.
+This may seem odd at first, but walking is an excellent healthy break between the long sitting times in lectures.
+Due to the proximity of the engineering buildings, the classes are also within reasonable walking distance; plus there’s U of T time, so you won’t need to run.

 First-year schedules usually cannot be rearranged unless religious, medical, Varsity athletic, or other important accommodations need to be made.
 If you have a significant request, we encourage you to speak with your academic advisor.

-We recommend you follow your timetable and attend your designated lectures and tutorials.
-However, because tutorials and practicals may include attendance or quizzes for marks, if you have a good justification for doing so, you might be able to speak with that course’s teaching team to request to attend a different time slot.
-However, if you require recurring accommodation, speaking with your Academic Advisor will be the best option.
+You should follow your timetable and attend all of your designated lectures and tutorials.
+Tutorials and practicals may include attendance or quizzes for marks, so if you have a justification for attending a different time slot just once, speak with that course’s teaching team to make a request.
+If you require recurring accommodation, speaking with your Academic Advisor is the best option.

 Try your best to attend all lectures, tutorials, and practicals (especially those which take attendance).
-Try and find a schedule that works for you, and always remember to take breaks and relax.
+Try and find a schedule that works for you and always remember to take breaks and relax.
 There are plenty of supports available to you through the university.
-We also encourage you to talk to upper-years to learn their strategies for success in EngSci and beyond; they will always be happy to help!
+We also encourage you to talk to upper years to learn their strategies for success in EngSci and beyond; they’ll always be happy to help!

 Sometimes, things do not go as planned.
-A petition, which is submitted through the Engineering Portal, is your formal request for an exception to a Faculty or University rule, regulation or deadline.
-To read more about petitions, check out the Petitions Website.
+A petition, which is submitted through the Engineering Portal, is your formal request for an exception to a Faculty or University rule, regulation, or deadline.
+Check out the Petitions Website for more info.